It happens to all of us – entrepreneurs, that is.

-It make good business sense to take care of yourself – including taking a break when you need it.
+It makes good business sense to take care of yourself – including taking a break when you need it.

 So the next time you’re totally white knuckling it and teetering on the verge of a breakdown, consider trying one (or two or three) of the above suggestions before walking away from your entrepreneurial dreams.
 Try a change of scenery, take care of your body, and take some time off to recharge and watch how your business perspectives change.

 As an entrepreneur, I understand that sometimes the most challenging aspect of self-employment can be managing yourself.
 Don’t let you be the reason your business fails.
 Take care of yourself!